refi64/vuedart/site/web/components.md

 Now refresh your browser page.
 You should see it now say, *Your name is Bob*.

-But let's take a few steps back.
+Let's take a few steps back.
 What exactly is going on here?

 - New components are defined using the *VueComponent* annotation and the *VueComponentBase* base class.
 You pass your template through the *template:* argument on the annotation (there's a better way, but we'll get to that later).
-- As before, it's important to declare your constructor, except now it's taking a single argument, though it's still just passing it up a level.
+- The component name is given to `@VueApp`, just like `components:` does in Vue.

 That being said, putting templates in the annotation string is just nasty.
 In vanilla Vue, you can use webpack for stuff like this.
 Does VueDart have an alternative? *Yup!*